Antisemitism in the British Conservative Party: Parliamentary candidates

-In 2019 Ryan Houghton, who was standing in the Aberdeen North constituency for the 2019 general election, was suspended for alleged anti-semitic comments made in 2012 online in a free speech debate.
+In 2019 Ryan Houghton, who was standing in the Aberdeen North constituency for the 2019 general election, was suspended for alleged antisemitic comments made in 2012 online in a free speech debate.
 Houghton discussed freedom of speech and comments made by Holocaust denier David Irving.
 Houghton retained the Conservative candidacy for Aberdeen North after his suspension due to statutory rules regarding ballot papers.
 Houghton was subsequently cleared by an independent investigation commissioned by the Scottish Conservative Party and readmitted with no further sanction.

 Amjad Bashir, who was standing in the Leeds North East constituency for the 2019 general election, was suspended from the Conservative Party after The Jewish Chronicle reported on his claim that British Jews who visited Israel were returning as "brainwashed extremists".
 Bashir retained the Conservative candidacy for Leeds North East after his suspension.
 Richard Short, candidate for St Helens South and Whiston, questioned on Twitter whether journalist Melanie Phillips, who appeared on the BBC's Question Time, was being more loyal to Israel or Britain.